Data Protection Centre/Microsoft 365/Microsoft eDiscovery vs. Content Search: A Comparison

 Article at a glance

-Microsoft 365 offers both eDiscovery and Content Search, but they serve different purposes:
+Microsoft Purview in Microsoft 365 offers both eDiscovery and Content search, but they serve different purposes:

-• eDiscovery is designed for legal and compliance needs, allowing for in-depth search, hold, and export capabilities.
+• eDiscovery is designed for legal and regulatory investigations, enabling case management, holds, advanced search, review, and export workflows.

-• Content Search is a more general tool for locating and exporting data across Microsoft services but lacks the legal and administrative features of eDiscovery.
+• Content search is a simpler tool used for locating and exporting data across Microsoft 365 services, but it lacks features such as legal hold, review sets, and case management.

-Use eDiscovery for legal cases and compliance, and Content Search for broader data retrieval needs.
+Use eDiscovery for legal and compliance scenarios, and Content search for broader, non-legal data retrieval tasks.

-Microsoft’s Content Search and eDiscovery search features help administrators quickly identify the content they need.
-Although both these features serve the same purpose, the eDiscovery search feature comes with a few additional capabilities than a Content Search tool.
+Microsoft’s Content search and eDiscovery features help administrators quickly locate the data they need.
+Although both tools serve similar purposes, eDiscovery comes with several advanced capabilities not available in the Content search tool.

 eDiscovery search vs Content search